Eczema Flare Ups - Featured Image

 Stress is one of the most common triggers for eczema flare-us.
 Because stress can so easily trigger a flare-up, it is important to find ways to manage stress.

-Some people find that relaxation techniques such as yoga or meditation can help to reduce stress levels and prevent eczema flare-ups.
+Some people find that relaxation techniques such as yoga or meditation can help to reduce stress levels.
+These, in turn, can prevent eczema flare-ups.
 Others find that they need to make lifestyle changes such as reducing their work hours in order to manage stress.

 A woman sitting and meditating